jackcooper1245/jackcooper1245.github.io/_posts/2020-11-09-algorithms_and_allieviating_your_blues.markdown

 <iframe src="https://giphy.com/embed/5dYeglPmPC5lL7xYhs" width="480" height="200" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/uafairbanks-math-algorithms-you-cant-handle-5dYeglPmPC5lL7xYhs">via GIPHY</a></p>

-I've got an interview coming up this week and everywhere I look it I'm being advised that they might ask me about algorithms.
-Having before these past couple of weeks never considered algorithms, I was a bit nervous.
+I've got an interview coming up this week and everywhere I look I'm being advised that they might ask me about algorithms.
+Having, before these past couple of weeks,  never considered algorithms, I was a bit nervous.
 Just hearing the word gave me a serious case of [imposter syndrome](https://hbr.org/2008/05/overcoming-imposter-syndrome#:~:text=Imposter%20syndrome%20can%20be%20defined,external%20proof%20of%20their%20competence.).
 However, if you take the time to calm down and look at them, you'll realise they're not so bad and are usually just a complicated way of explaining methods and functions you've been using since your very first days as a developer.
 So lets jump in.

 A quick note before we do.
 This is going to be a series, where I will write about one algorithm per post, so keep an eye out for more in the near future!